-The transaction raise (Eno, Raise) - > contains a Fun made up of four lines of code.
+The function raise/2 contains a Fun made up of four code lines.
 This Fun is called by the statement mnesia:transaction(F) and returns a value.

 The Mnesia transaction system facilitates the construction of reliable, distributed systems by providing the following important properties: